An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: A General Algorithmic Framework

-The step-size choice is motivated by that proposed in \cite{BeraCurtRobiZhou21}, and adapted for our specific setting.
+The step size choice is motivated by that proposed in \cite{BeraCurtRobiZhou21}, and adapted for our specific setting.
+The goal of the step size procedure is to ensure sufficient decrease in the merit function across iterations (related to the first two terms in $\bar\alpha_{k}$).
+The third and fourth terms provide flexibility in the step size choice and a natural upper bound (that simplifies the analysis), respectively.
 The user-defined parameters $\beta$ and $\sigma$ that influence the step size are also related to the accuracy of gradient approximations employed and the accuracy of the solutions of the linear system \eqref{eq.system}, which are introduced and discussed in Section~\ref{sec.analysis}.

 Our algorithmic framework, \emph{ Adaptive, Inexact, Stochastic SQP} (\texttt{AIS-SQP}), is presented in Algorithm~\ref{alg.adaptiveSQP}.